Mandatory requirement for doing business with UNOPS

 United Nations procurement policies

 In addition to the regulations and rules specific to individual organizations, all entities in the United Nations system follow common guidelines, as set out in the General Business Guide for Potential Suppliers of Goods and Services with Common Guidelines for Procurement by Organizations in the United Nations System.
+In addition, UNOPS promotes supporting agreements and guidelines, such as the United Nations Global Compact and the United Nations Code of Conduct for Suppliers.

 The United Nations Procurement Practitioners Handbook provides a broader, descriptive account of good procuring practices in the United Nations system.